Action of 17 July 1761: Battle

-The British blockade squadron stationed off Cádiz comprised the 74-gun HMS Thunderer under Captain Charles Proby, the 64-gun HMS Modeste under Captain Robert Boyle Walsingham, the 32-gun frigate HMS Thetis under Captain John Moutray and the sloop HMS Favourite under Commander Philemon Pownall.
+The British blockade squadron stationed off Cádiz comprised the 74-gun HMS Thunderer under Captain Charles Proby, the 64-gun HMS Modeste under Captain Robert Boyle-Walsingham, the 32-gun frigate HMS Thetis under Captain John Moutray and the sloop HMS Favourite under Commander Philemon Pownall.
 This force patrolled off the port in early summer, discovering on 14 July that Achille and Bouffone had recently sailed unopposed.
 Proby ordered his squadron to search for the French ships, discovering them on 16 July approximately 18 mi southwest of Cádiz.
 A chase ensued, with the French sailing northwest into the Gulf of Cádiz.
-Proby's ships were faster however and Thunderer successfully reached Achille on the morning of 17 July approximately 57 mi northwest of Cádiz.
+However, Proby's ships were faster, and Thunderer reached Achille on the morning of 17 July, approximately 57 mi northwest of Cádiz.

 Thunderer opened fire on Achille as the ships came within range, the ships of the line exchanging broadsides.
 As the action intensified, a cannon on the upper deck of Thunderer suddenly burst, the explosion killing and wounding dozens of sailors.
-In the aftermath of the blast, Proby, who had been wounded in the hand, brought Thunderer alongside Achille and led a boarding action which captured Achille.
-Nearby, Thetis successfully brought Bouffone to action, holding up the French frigate long enough that Modeste was able to come within range.
+In the aftermath of the blast, Proby, who had been injured in the hand, brought Thunderer alongside Achille and led a boarding action which captured Achille.
+Nearby, Thetis successfully brought Bouffone to action, holding up the French frigate long enough that Modeste could come within range.
 With his frigate heavily outgunned, the French captain surrendered.

 Aftermath

 Proby brought the squadron and its prizes back to Gibraltar, where the wounded were treated in the city's hospitals.
 British casualties were listed as 17 killed and 114 wounded, all on Thunderer and most from the gun explosion.
-Thunderer had also taken severe damage to the masts and rigging from French shot.
-The only other heavily engaged British ship was Thetis which had also suffered damage to masts and rigging, but received no casualties.
+Thunderer had also suffered severe damage to the masts and rigging from a French shot.
+The only other heavily engaged British ship was Thetis, which had also suffered damage to masts and rigging but received no casualties.
 According to Proby's dispatch to the Admiralty, no record of French losses was made in the aftermath of the battle.